Knowing how to conquer fear is crucial when you want to live switched-on.

-Conquering Fear is Your Doorway to Personal Growth
+Knowing How to Conquer Fear is Your Doorway to Personal Growth

 Without fear, there would be no courage in the world.
-Doubt exists so you can learn to be courageous.
+Doubt exists, so you can learn to be courageous.

-Panic originates from our attachment to who we think we currently are and to what we believe we have and own.
+Panic originates from our attachment to who we think we currently are and what we believe we have and own.
 Humans instinctively refuse change because we feel comfortable with what is known.
 We fear the uncertainty that something new may bring along.
 We prefer to live in a familiar steady routine and avoid what is beyond the accepted.